osygroup/kubernetes_logging/README.md

 If your cluster has multiple nodes, then you must configure TLS between nodes.
 Production mode clusters will not start if you do not enable TLS.
 My elasticsearch setup has 3 nodes (master, client and data) so it requires basic security.

+This [documentation](https://medium.com/@musabdogan/enabling-elasticsearch-xpack-security-on-an-unsecured-cluster-79f6ea4023dd) shows how you can create the p12 certificate with a longer expiry than the default 1095 days:
+You will need to create the certificate on single elastic node and then copy it out.
+You can run Elasticsearch in a docker container and copy out the certificate.
+There is a passwordless certificate in the elasticsearch driectory that can be used. cd into elasticsearch directory, then deploy the certificate as a secret to the cluster: kubectl create secret generic elastic-certificates-p12 -n logging --from-file=elastic-certificates.p12

 ## Install Elasticsearch:
-cd into elasticsearch directory

-Setup the ElasticSearch master node:
+Still in the elasticsearch directory, setup the ElasticSearch master node:

 kubectl apply -f elasticsearch-master-configmap.yaml \
 -f elasticsearch-master-service.yaml \
 -f elasticsearch-master-deployment.yaml